Karlld/Case-Study-5---Data-Mart/Solutions.md

 	 GROUP BY region, month_number, calendar_year
 	 ORDER BY region, calendar_year, month_number;
 ```
-This table is only a sample of the output;
+This table is only a sample of the output:

 | region  | month_number  | calendar_year  |  total_transaction  |
 |---------|---------------|----------------|---------------------|